-At Mixed Up Clothing, our mission is about more than creating gorgeous multicultural children's apparel.
-We're also dedicated to sharing the vibrant cultures of the world with our community and to creating a space where multicultural families and their diverse backgrounds are highlighted.
+Mixed Up Clothing is more than creating gorgeous multicultural children's apparel.
+We're dedicated to sharing the vibrant cultures of the world and creating a space where multiculturalism is highlighted and diversity is celebrated.

 A MESSAGE FROM OUR FOUNDER

-Even with all of the effort I put in, one thing was still missing...fashion.
-I started sourcing fabrics and trims from all over the world and sewing them into fun, everyday pieces that my children would be proud to wear.
+I source fabrics and trims from all over the world, mix and match them, and then sew them into fun, everyday pieces that children are proud to wear.

 Sonia Smith-Kang is a multiracial female founder based in Los Angeles, California.
-As a writer and public speaker, she focuses on topics around multiracial identity and parenting.
+As a DE & I expert and public speaker, she focuses on topics around multiracial identity and parenting multicultural children.

-She has been featured on NBC’s Today Show as a mom entrepreneur, The Real, NPR, KPCC, HuffPost Live, CBS, and ABC News.
+She has been featured on NBC’s Today Show, The Real, NPR, KPCC, HuffPost Live, CBS, and ABC News.
 Her design are in editorials like Latina Magazine, InTouch, Babiekins, Earnshaws, and Pregnancy & Newborn.

 Sonia is a graduate of The Workshop at Macy’s, an exclusive retail vendor development program designed to give select high potential minority- and women-owned businesses the tools to better succeed and sustain growth in the retail industry.

-Born in Puerto Rico to a Black father and Mexican mother, Sonia understands the ins and outs of multiracial life.
+Born in Puerto Rico to an African American father and Mexican mother, Sonia understands the ins and outs of multiracial life.
 As the daughter of military parents, she was afforded the opportunity to see the world and connect with communities around the globe, an experiences that has informed how she sees the world as a woman and mother.
 Sonia understands what it means to be multiracial.

-From feelings of not being "enough" of one ethnicity or another, to blending cultures and languages, and raising kids in an increasingly multicultural world.
-Through her life experiences, Sonia has become determined to bridge gaps between cultures and communities.
+From feelings of not being "enough" of one ethnicity or another, to blending cultures and languages, and raising kids in an increasingly multicultural world, Sonia enjoys connecting with other and sharing her life experiences.
+She has become determined to bridge gaps between cultures and communities.

 She became even more aware of the artwork, books, music, and even the clothes brought into her home.
 She wanted everything her kids interacted with to not only instill pride, but promote cultural awareness and understanding.
 As the kids got older, they were placed in activities and attended events that explored all of their rich cultural heritage.
 But one thing was still missing.